praneetkb/CosmicEscape/README.md

 ## Testing
 **Automated Tests (Unit & Integration)**

 This project uses JUnit 5 for automated testing.
-To run all unit and integration tests and generate a Jacoco coverage report:
+To run all unit and integration tests and generate a Jacoco coverage report, go to the prod directory and run the following in your terminal:
 ```
 mvn clean test
 mvn jacoco:report